Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 It’s not just about being tactical.

+Look, here’s the bottom line.
+Tactical Fitness is a buzzword, just like General Physical Preparedness was a several years ago.
 This whole idea is about adopting a year-round fitness program that continually improves all areas of your physical capabilities.
 Moreover, it’s about doing it without a particular goal in mind.
 This isn’t really about being “tactical,” it’s about being a healthy human.

 I simply cannot stand the idea of being like some of my relatives who ignored their bodies for decades, and now they struggle with seemingly simple physical tasks.
 Someday, I want to be the old guy who can still run around the playground with the grandkids (hopefully).
 I want to be the epitome of the “badass old man” that you don’t want to mess with.